 There are three key boundary lines addressed by the General Plan.
-These include the city limits, the SOI, and the Urban Growth Boundary, as shown on Figures 2.1 and 2.2.
+These include the city limits, the Sphere of Influence (SOI), and the Urban Growth Boundary, as shown on Figures 2.1 and 2.2.

 City Limits: Includes the area within the City's corporate boundary, over which the City exercises land use authority and provides public services.